NetFusion Designs logo

 Role of remote IT support services for SMBs

 Remote IT support services are defined as the delivery of technical assistance, monitoring, and maintenance to business systems through secure network connections, without requiring a technician on site.
 The industry term for a fully managed version of this is managed IT services, and the two concepts work hand in hand.
 For small and mid-sized businesses, the role of remote IT support services is direct: cut costs, reduce downtime, and keep data secure.
 Transitioning to remote IT support can reduce overall IT expenses by 60–80% compared to maintaining internal staff.
 That figure alone reframes the conversation from “nice to have” to “business necessity.”
-NetFusion Designs Inc delivers this model across Ontario and Canada, backed by SOC 2 Type II certification and a 24/7 Network Operations Centre.
+NetFusion Designs Inc delivers this model across Ontario and Canada, backed by SOC 2 Type 2 attestation and a 24/7 Network Operations Centre.

 How does the role of remote IT support services improve efficiency?